insightfulbriyan/sysadmin/README.md

  - [ ] don't edit .ssh permissions, definetly don't put them on 777
  - [ ] do not under ***ANY*** circumstances install zsh on production servers
  - [ ] **NEVER EVER** install windows on a server
+ - [ ] don't be on time for anything

 ## Contribuiton
 If you encounter any major event that you thik should be on this list, please open an issue or create pull request.
 Thank you.